AndyRama/Modal/README.md

     🔘 Auto focus on modal when open
-    🔘 Focus on each element by "Tab" (or "shift" + "Tab") key press 🔘 So that content can be read by screen readers
-    🔘 Escape key press to close modal
+    🔘 Focus on each element by "Tab" (or "shift" + "Tab") key press 🔘 Escape key press to close modal

 ### Use